 Thesis Writers’ Group

 The Program Committee recognizes the myriad challenges of producing an effective interdisciplinary thesis.
 To help you address some of these challenges, the Program Committee holds regular discussion meetings for thesis writers to gather together and share concerns.
 In these meetings, facilitated by Program faculty, thesis writers discuss the content and process of their work, providing constructive feedback to one another in the form of questions, comments, and suggestions.
 They bring work-in-progress in the form of questions, outlines, or chapter drafts, and share recommendations for source collection, content organization, writing process, and prose style.
-Previous thesis writers have responded positively to these working meetings, confirming the Program Committee’s belief that they help majors to develop and maintain the Women and Gender Studies / Gender and Sexuality Studies focus of their work.
+Previous thesis writers have responded positively to these working meetings, confirming the Program Committee’s belief that they help majors to develop and maintain the Gender and Sexuality Studies focus of their work.
 Attendance is mandatory.